 A ticketing system helps teams stick to those targets.
 You can set rules by request type, track time automatically, and flag anything that’s at risk of slipping.
 It’s a clear, measurable way to deliver the support you’ve promised.

-With so many platforms offering similar features, choosing the right IT ticketing system often comes down to how well a tool fits your organization, not just what’s on the feature list.
+With so many platforms offering similar features, choosing the right IT ticketing system often comes down to how well a platform fits your organization, not just what’s on the feature list.
 A thoughtful selection process helps you avoid buyer’s remorse and sets your team up for long-term success.
 Here are the key steps to guide your decision.

 1. Define your budget and licensing needs